Giving to the Archives

 Guidelines for Faculty Members

 Faculty papers are rich archival resources.
-They help document the the university's administration, research, and teaching, as well as the broader lives and community engagement of faculty members.
+They help document the university's administration, research, and teaching, as well as the broader lives and community engagement of faculty members.
 We welcome conversations about potential donations with faculty from all disciplines.

 Faculty records, including research and teaching material, are considered private records and are not subject to FIPPA (Freedom of Information and Protection of Privacy Act).
 If your papers include official university records (such as those created as an administrator), they will be treated as University Records.